Here are the guidelines for citing generative AI in MLA Style, APA Style, AMA Style, and Chicago Manual of Style.

 Be sure to check Central European University's Policy on Student Plagiarism.

-Some instructors recommend going beyond traditional citations.
-Students may be asked to include an appendix to their papers, where they list each prompt they used in ChatGPT and discuss how they revised those prompts to get better output.
+Professor Ethan Mollick (Wharton School), recommends going beyond traditional citations.
+He asks his students to include an appendix to their papers, where they list each prompt they used in ChatGPT and discuss how they revised those prompts to get better output.

 See: Mollick, Ethan R. and Mollick, Lilach, Using AI to Implement Effective Teaching Strategies in Classrooms: Five Strategies, Including Prompts (March 17, 2023).